-Occupancy Loan Purpose Property Type 2 Loan Amount Maximum LTV/CLTV Minimum FICO 5 Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent 2 Single Family Condo, Co-op or Manufactured Hm 2 \$453,100 3 97%/105% - 620 5 Per AUS Approval \$679,6504 95%/95% Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent 2 Two Unit \$580,150 3 \$870,225 4 95%/105% 85%/95% 620 5 Per AUS Approval 3-4 Units 2 \$701,250 3 95%/105% 700 Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo, Co-op or Manufactured Hm \$453,100 97%/105% - 6205 Per AUS Approval \$679,6504 95%/95% Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Two Unit \$580,150 \$870,225 95%/105% 85%/95% 620 Per AUS Construction to Permanent 3-4 Units \$701,250 95%/105% 700 Approval Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible

 - When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - 2 Construction to Permanent excludes attached condos and co-ops

-Manufactured homes:

-- a) Must meet requirements in Section 2.2.14; - b) Renovation Loans are ineligible; and - c) If > 95% LTV, then limited to Manufactured Home Advantage properties; and delegated underwriting approval is ineligible and must be submitted to National MI for non-delegated underwriting review.
+This rule applies at the level of individual policy topics. - Construction to Permanent excludes attached condos and co-ops Manufactured homes: - a) Must meet requirements in Section 2.2.14; - b) Renovation Loans are ineligible; and - c) If > 95% LTV, then limited to Manufactured Home Advantage properties; and delegated underwriting approval is ineligible and must be submitted to National MI for non-delegated underwriting review.